lanjiangboston/GiniClust/README.md

 Credits
 --------

 Lan Jiang (lan_jiang at hms dot harvard dot edu), the main developer of GiniClust, wrote the R scripts and started the README file.
 Gregory Giecold (ggiecold at jimmy dot harvard dot edu) developed the graphical user interface, reorganized the R packaging and edited the README file.
-Qian Zhu (qzhu at princeton dot edu) contributed to the graphical user interface and edited the README file.
+Huidong Chen (hdchen at jimmy dot harvard dot edu) wrote the R command-line interface.
+Qian Zhu (qzhu at princeton dot edu) contributed to the graphical user interface.

 Maintainers: Lan Jiang (lan_jiang at hms dot harvard dot edu) and Qian Zhu (qzhu at princeton dot edu).